-Ideal temperatures are between 70-90°F. Sow seeds in starter pots with premium potting soil.
+Ideal temperatures are between 70-90°F for good germination.
+Seeds can be started indoors under a grow light or in a very bright window.
+Sow seeds in starter pots with premium potting soil.
 Ensure pots have good drainage.
 Plant seeds $\frac{1}{4}$ inch deep.
 Keep soil moist but not wet-moringa does not tolerate overwatering, but should not be allowed to dry out completely.
 Place in full sun.
 Seeds typically sprout in 1-3 weeks; stragglers may appear later.

-As a dwarf variety, this plant can be kept permanently in a pot or planted in the ground, reaching a maximum height of 6 feet.
+As a dwarf variety, this plant can be kept permanently in a pot, reaching a maximum height of 6 feet.
 If left untrimmed, it will grow as a single tall branch with leaves concentrated at the top.
 Begin trimming when the plant reaches 2-4 feet tall.
 Each trim point will split into two branches, creating a bushy plant with greater leaf yield.
 All parts of the plant are edible (leaves, stems, and seeds) except the roots.